Ecological extinction: Modeling ecological extinction

 Below a certain density threshold, flying foxes are no longer effective seed dispersers.

 The McConkey and Drake (2006) study is unique because it was one of the first attempts to model a density-dependent threshold relationship that described ecological extinction.
 They studied a seed dispersal interaction between flying foxes and trees with large seeds on the tropical Pacific Islands.
 Insular flying foxes (Pteropus tonganus), are considered to be keystone species because they are the only seed dispersers that can carry large seeds long distances.
 The host-pathogen model by Janzen and Connell suggests that survivorship of seeds in the tropics greatly increases the further away from the parent tree it lands, and that trees require this dispersal in order to avoid extinction.
 In the pathogen latent environment of the tropics, seed dispersal only becomes more paramount to species survival.
 As hypothesized, McConkey and Drake found a threshold relationship between the Flying Fox Index (FFI) and the median proportion of seeds carried over five meters.
 Below the threshold of abundance seed dispersal was insignificant and independent of flying fox abundance; however, above the threshold, dispersal positively correlated with increased flying fox abundance (as measured by the FFI).
 Although they did not directly prove the cause for this relationship, McConkey and Drake proposed a behavioral mechanism.
 Flying foxes are known to be territorial, and in the absence of competition a flying fox will eat within one tree, effectively dropping the seeds right below it.
 Alternatively, if there is a high density of flying foxes feeding at one time (abundance above the threshold density) then aggressive behavior, such as stealing fruit from another individual's territory, will lead to longer average seed dispersal.
 In this way the seed dispersing flying fox has a disproportional effect on the overall community structure in comparison to their relative biomass.
 Modeling the effect of ecological extinction on communities is the first step to applying this framework into conservation work.

-While ecologists are just starting to get a grapple on the significant interactions within an ecosystem, they must continue to find an effective density threshold that can maintain the level of equilibrium species diversity.
-Only with this knowledge of where and to what extent a specific species interacts with its environment will the proper and most efficient levels of conservation work take place.
-This work is especially important on the limited ecosystems of islands, where there are less likely to be replacement species for specific niches.
-With species diversity and available habitat decreasing rapidly worldwide, identifying the systems that are most crucial to the ecosystem will be the crux of conservation work.
+Ecologists continue to study the interactions among species and the population densities at which ecological communities remain stable.
+Understanding how individual species interact with their environments can help inform conservation priorities and management strategies.
+This may be particularly important on islands, where ecosystems can contain relatively few species capable of occupying similar ecological niches.
+As species diversity and available habitat decline in many regions, identifying species and ecological processes that have disproportionate effects on ecosystem function may be important for conservation planning.